alasher/cop4520/assignment1/README.txt

 Use the included Makefile to build the project from source.

-/*

-Problem 2 - Dining Philosophers

-// Part 1
-Provide a solution to the Dining Philosophers problem for N=5 philosophers.
-Each philosopher represents a thread, and each chopstick represents a shared resource.

-// Part 2
-Modify part 1 to be deadlock-free

-// Part 3
-Modify part 2 to be starvation-free

-// Part 4
-Modify part 3 to satisfy the Dining Philosophers problem for any number of philosophers N

-*/
+Use just "make" or "make all" to build all project files.
+Individual programs may also be built, see "make help".

+Explanations for each problem have been placed into their respective folders.
+	problem1/EXPLANATION.txt
+	problem2/EXPLANATION.txt